neuml/txtchat/README.md

 python -m txtchat.agent wikitalk.yml
 ```

 Want to add a new persona?
-Simply submit a PR on the Hugging Face Hub repository.
+Simply create a txtai workflow and save it to a YAML file.

-## Wikitalk
+## Examples

-The following is a [list of YouTube videos](https://www.youtube.com/watch?v=ROyess8dLoA&list=PLaqn_lxC5d0C_HPe53GPk7jBH3xhBcgu-) that show how txtchat works.
+The following is a [list of YouTube videos](https://www.youtube.com/watch?v=ROyess8dLoA&list=PLaqn_lxC5d0C_HPe53GPk7jBH3xhBcgu-) that shows how txtchat works.
 These videos run a series of queries with the Wikitalk persona.
 Wikitalk is a combination of a Wikipedia embeddings index and a LLM prompt to answer questions.

 Every answer shows an associated reference with where the data came from.
 Wikitalk will say "I don't have data on that" when it doesn't have an answer.